-Council has a Minor Accident Report Form that lets us know When, Where and How the minor accident happened so we can investigate the condition of the road, and make sure it is safe for everyone to travel on.
+Council has a Minor Accident Report Form that lets us know when, where and how the accident happened so we can investigate the condition of the road, and make sure it is safe for everyone to travel on.

-This form is for tourists to fill in AND for locals, including those friendly locals that have helped out at minor incidents by pulling a car out of a ditch and helping someone get back on the road.
-Please remember if we don't know an accident has happened then we don't know to investigate the road condition, and repair if needed.
+This form is for tourists to fill in AND for locals, including those friendly locals that have helped out at minor incidents by pulling a car out of a ditch and someone get back on the road.
+Please remember if we don't know an accident has happened, then we don't know to investigate the road condition, and make repairs if needed.

 This is form is for our information only.
 Simply fill out the form, hand it back in at any of our service centres or email to email@example.com

 To download a form visit our Roading Application Forms page.